Murfreesboro Truck Accident Lawyer

 What damages can you recover after a truck crash?

 In Tennessee, victims of negligence can seek compensation for both economic and non-economic losses.
-Depending on your case, recoverable damages may include:
+Depending on the facts of your case, damages may include:

-• Current and future medical expenses, including surgery, rehabilitation, and assistive devices
+- Current and future medical expenses, including surgery and rehabilitation

-If a loved one was killed in a truck accident, certain family members may bring a wrongful death claim for funeral costs, medical expenses, and the value of the life lost.
-Tennessee law defines which relatives can file and how damages are distributed.
+If a loved one was killed in a truck accident, eligible family members may pursue a wrongful death claim for funeral expenses, medical costs, and the financial and personal impact of the loss.

 Tennessee’s statute of limitations for truck accident lawsuits